15 December 2021

 Integrated sustainable projects and programs that advance social, economic and

-5. The creation of a UN Special Rapporteur on human rights and climate
+environmental solutions must be prioritized. - The creation of a UN Special Rapporteur on human rights and climate

 change is needed to increase accountability for women’s and human rights abuses